grahamegrieve/fhirpath/fhirpath.md

 Note that collections never contain null objects

 This same principle applies when using the path statement in invariants.

+Note about short circuit evaluation: because the path language is side effect free, it does not matter whether implementations use short circuit boolean evaluation or not.
+However with regard to performance, implementations are encouraged to use short circuit evaluation, and authors of path statement should pay attention to short circuit evaluation when designing statements for optimal performance

 5. Functions
 -------------------------